a-abella/hive/README.md

-# Hive - A single-pane toolbox for Docker Swarm
+# Hive - A single-pane toolbox for Docker Swarm clusters
 Powered by `bashly`

 🚧 Doesn't do much of anything yet. 🚧